ericmjl/hiveplot/README.md

 To start, I assume that you have some network data.
 In your network data, you will have nodes and edges.

 Firstly, decide how you will group your nodes.
 Hive plots work best with up to 3 groups.
 Secondly, decide how you will order your nodes along each group.
-A common ordering is by degree centrality.
+A common ordering is by degree centrality, which is how hiveplot currently does it automatically.
 Together, you can put together the first parameter put into hiveplot, which is a dictionary of `{group:[list_of_nodes]}`.

 Example code: